 Long-Term Health Risks of Cocaine Use

-Cocaine use can also cause severe long-term effects, many of them physical in nature.
+Cocaine use can also cause severe long-term effects, many of them physical.
 For example, chronic cocaine consumption often causes high blood pressure, which can lead to strokes, heart attacks, and even death.

 Cocaine abuse may also impact sexual function.
 Men and women both experience reduced libido and reproductive problems because of cocaine use.

 Drastic changes to weight are also possible, with users reporting both weight loss and weight gain.
-In addition, users might struggle with malnutrition or dental decay.
+Also, users might struggle with malnutrition or dental decay.